ohcnivek/free-chipotle-babyyy/README.md

 Hey there!
 Text PROMO2019 to 888222 ASAP for your free chipotle!" , to +1YOUR_NUMBER from +1YOUR_TWILIO_NUMBER
 ```

 And you're good to go.
-You can also add some additional numbers to send reminders to if you want to spread the joy -- checkout the '''main()''' function for how to do that.
+You can also add some additional numbers to send reminders to if you want to spread the joy -- checkout the ```main()``` function for how to do that.

 ## During the game time: